Pylons/pyramid/docs/api/request.rst

       ``True``, the request will be sent to the :term:`tween` in the tween stack closest to the request ingress.
 If ``use_tweens`` is ``False``, the request will be sent to the main router handler, and no tweens will be invoked.
-This isn't *actually* a method of the Request object; it's a callable added when the Pyramid router is invoked, or when a subrequest is invoked.

       This function also:

       - manages the threadlocal stack (so that :func:`~pyramid.threadlocal.get_current_request` and